adibzailan/batch_rename/README.md

 This will launch the graphical user interface.
 From here, you can:

 1. Select the source folder by clicking the "Browse" button
-2. Choose a renaming option: "Add prefix and/or suffix" or "Swap characters"
+2. Use CTRL+Click and Shift+Click to select multiple files in the file list
-3. Enter the necessary information for the chosen renaming option
+3. Choose a renaming option: "Add prefix and/or suffix" or "Swap characters"
-4. Select the files you want to rename
+4. Enter the necessary information for the chosen renaming option
-5. Preview the changes in the preview list
+5. Preview the changes in real-time in the preview list
 6. Click "Rename Files" to execute the renaming operation
 7. Use "Undo Rename" if you need to revert the changes